Lambda

 Lambda Layers (Pro)

-Lambda layers lets you include additional code and dependencies in your Lambda functions.
-LocalStack Pro image allows you to deploy Lambda Layers locally to streamline your development and testing process.
-However, the layers are not applied when invoking a Lambda function.
+Lambda layers let you include additional code and dependencies in your Lambda functions.
+The LocalStack Pro image allows you to deploy Lambda Layers locally to streamline your development and testing process.
+The Community image also allows creating, updating, and deleting Lambda Layers, but they are not applied when invoking a Lambda function.

 Creating and using a Lambda Layer Locally